splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

    $ ./make-latest-tile

 Package the release as a dependency for the Tile so it has the same version as the Collector.
-If the command is successful, the tile will be at ``./product/splunk-otel-collector-<VERSION>.pivotal``.
+If the command is successful, you can find the tile in ``./product/splunk-otel-collector-<VERSION>.pivotal``.

 Learn more
 ----------------------------------